 Paleo-Ketogenic Chocolate Truffles with Almond Filling

-These delicious little fat bombs are protein packed and have become staples in our house!
-They are nutty and chocolatey, they melt in your mouth.
+One of the staples in my house are these ketogenic chocolate truffles.
+These delicious little fat bombs are protein packed too!
+They are nutty and chocolatey and they melt in your mouth.
 I love having mine as dessert after a meal with a cup of coffee.

 I'm not sure where the original recipe came from, but we have modified it since and I will be sharing with you the recipe we now use every week.
 I hope you will enjoy them as much as I do.

 Please keep in mind that we all have a unique preference to sweeteners, so you might have to adjust your amount of sweetener if these are not quite to your personal preference.
 I don't have a terribly sweet tooth and tend to use much less sweetener than recipes usually call for.

 Note: This post contains affiliate links to products I use and love.
 If you purchase anything through these links, I will earn a discount on my next order of supplements at no extra cost to you.
 Thank you for your support!

 I use unflavoured protein, a beef isolate which is 100% keto friendly, but does nothing for the flavour of these little treats, feel free to use your preferred protein powder or browse my favourite supplier.

 You can get a 25% Discount for first time orders if you use my link!

 - 40g Cocoa Butter, melted (I get mine here)

 - 20g Coconut Oil, melted